Mohamad-Haikal/ActiveTech_flutter_shop/README.md

 ## Features

-- User authentication and related services
+- User authentication with related services such as password reset and email verification.
-- Add your products
+- Add your own products to the platform.
-- View products added by other users
+- Browse and view products added by other users.
-- View products of different categories
+- Filter and browse products by different categories.
-- Maintain a shopping cart
+- Maintain a shopping cart with the ability to edit and remove items.
-- Mark products as your favorites
+- Mark products as your favorites for easy access.
-- Manage your addresses
+- Manage your shipping addresses and view your order history.
-- Review the products you buy
+- Leave reviews for products you have purchased.

 ## Screenshots

 Here are some screenshots of the app.
 You can find more screenshots in the `screenshots` folder.

-## Installation

-1. Clone the repository.
-2. Set up a Firebase project and add the necessary configuration files to the app.
-3. Build and run the app on your device or emulator.

 ## Resources